• Resources

 Your best option is to work with a doctor (and likely a disability attorney) to properly document your condition.

-See if your cancer might qualify for disability.
+See if your cancer qualifies for disability.

 Criteria for getting disability with cancer